vib-bic-training/HPC_bioimage_analysis/README.md

 This is the @workshop_edition edition of this workshop, jointly organised by the VIB Bioimaging Core, Leuven, BE with the help of the VSC

-- The session (10 October 2024) is dedicated to .

 The **presentation** which goes alongside this material can be found [here](https://docs.google.com/presentation/d/1LVv2gwd0vwWmAoey-QeU2LNWvFkN3FDSE06BHhWusOs/edit?usp=sharing).